hybridgroup/gocv/README.md

 For example:

+	set CGO_CXXFLAGS="--std=c++11"
 	set CGO_CPPFLAGS=-IC:\opencv\build\install\include
 	set CGO_LDFLAGS=-LC:\opencv\build\install\x64\mingw\lib -lopencv_core342 -lopencv_face342 -lopencv_videoio342 -lopencv_imgproc342 -lopencv_highgui342 -lopencv_imgcodecs342 -lopencv_objdetect342 -lopencv_features2d342 -lopencv_video342 -lopencv_dnn342 -lopencv_xfeatures2d342 -lopencv_plot342 -lopencv_tracking342 -lopencv_img_hash342

-Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
+Please note that you will need to run these 3 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
 Once you have done so, you can execute code that uses GoCV with your custom environment like this:

 	go run -tags customenv .\cmd\version\main.go